 Step 6: Wait

-On this step you can grab a coffee, watch a movie, do some more coding or simply sleep.
-It’s gonna take a few hours but I guarantee you that will save you days or even weeks of work.
-The data your already have on KissMetrics is worth a lot.
+At this step you can grab a coffee, watch a movie, do some more coding, or simply sleep.
+It is going to take a few hours, but it will save you days or even weeks of work.
+The data you already have on KissMetrics is worth a lot.

 Step 7: Extra tip

-If you have a huge amount of data - a few months or even years - you can accelerate this process by importing only the last 30 days, for example.
-There are some use cases where you might need data from the Past but this timeframe worked for me.
+If you have a huge amount of data, a few months or even years, you can accelerate the process by importing only the last 30 days, for example.
+There are use cases where you might need older data, but this timeframe worked for me.

 Just add this piece of code: